codeigniter4/CodeIgniter4/user_guide_src/source/general/views.rst

 Your view files can also be stored within sub-directories if you prefer that type of organization.
 When doing so you will need to include the directory name loading the view.
 Example::

-	load_view('directory_name/file_name');
+	echo view('directory_name/file_name');

 Adding Dynamic Data to the View
 ===============================

-Data is passed from the controller to the view by way of an array in the second parameter of the load_view function.
+Data is passed from the controller to the view by way of an array in the second parameter of the view function.
 Here's an example::

 	$data = [